SilasHofer/Ticketing-System/README.md

 ### Prerequisites

 1. Node.js: You need to have Node.js installed on your Ubuntu machine  (version 20.x recommended).
-You can install it by running: sudo apt install nodejs
+You can install it by running: sudo apt update sudo apt install nodejs

+1. npm: You need to have npm installed on your Ubuntu machine.
+You can install it by running: sudo apt install npm

 2. MariaDB Server: You will also need the MariaDB server.
 You can install it by running: sudo apt install mariadb-server

 ### Build